Miesha Tate

 Miesha Theresa Tate (/ˈmiːʃə/ MEE-shə; born August 18, 1986) is an American professional mixed martial artist.
-She currently competes in the Ultimate Fighting Championship (UFC), in which she is a former UFC Women's Bantamweight Champion.
+She currently competes in the women's Bantamweight division of the Ultimate Fighting Championship (UFC), in which she is a former UFC Women's Bantamweight Champion.
 Tate formerly competed for Strikeforce, in which she is a former Strikeforce Women's Bantamweight Champion.
 She was also the vice president of ONE Championship.
-As of March 7, 2023, she is #11 in the UFC women's bantamweight rankings.
+As of May 6, 2025, she is #13 in the UFC women's bantamweight rankings.

 Early life

-Tate was born in the Seattle suburb Tacoma, Washington, to Michelle Tate, and was raised by Michelle and husband Robert Schmidt.
+Tate was born in Tacoma, Washington, to Michelle Tate, and was raised by Michelle and husband Robert Schmidt.
 A tomboy during her youth, she often socialized with the boys in her neighborhood on playgrounds.
 While attending Franklin Pierce High School, Tate sought a sport to participate in, and eventually chose amateur wrestling over basketball.
 She wrestled on the boys' team from her freshman year until graduation.
 "I got my butt kicked pretty hard for the first few weeks.
 I had no idea what I was doing, like a fish out of water," Tate recalled in 2011.
 During her senior year in 2005, she competed in the girls' state championship and won the title.

 While Tate was attending Central Washington University, a friend of hers encouraged her to attend the mixed martial arts (MMA) club with her.
 "I went there, and it really was a bunch of wrestlers.
 I fit right in," Tate said.